paulstothard/helpful_commands/README.md

 --compress none -r ${PL_VERSION} -p 6 ${NFCORE_PL}
 ```

-The pipeline code is downloaded to a folder in the `hpc-data/nextflow` directory whereas the containers are downloaded to the folder specified by the `NXF_SINGULARITY_CACHEDIR` environment variable.
+The pipeline code is downloaded to the working directory whereas the containers are downloaded to the folder specified by the `NXF_SINGULARITY_CACHEDIR` environment variable.

 With the pipeline and containers downloaded, we can now run the pipeline using a test data set provided by the pipeline developers.